ds4g15/INT_EXT_PRED/README.md

 # INT_EXT_PRED
 ## Overview
-This repository provides the necessary source code, run files and diagnostic scripts to recreate the experiments in our manuscript "The active and passive roles of the ocean in generating basin-scale heat content variability" Also required are model outputs from the IPSL-CM5a run used to create our stochastic representation.
+This repository provides the necessary source code, run files and diagnostic scripts to recreate the experiments in our manuscript "Dynamical attribution of North Atlantic interdecadal predictability to oceanic and atmospheric turbulence under diagnosed and optimal stochastic forcing" Also required are model outputs from the IPSL-CM5a run used to create our stochastic representation.
 There are five directories:

 ### 1_RUN_ADJOINT_MODEL